ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

   ![Architecture](images/solution50-scalable-webapp-openshift/Architecture.png)
 </p>

-1. The developer pushes web application code to a private Git repository on {{site.data.keyword.Bluemix_notm}}.
+1. The developer deploys a web application using the code from a remote Git repository.
+Optionally, the dev can also push the code to a private Git repository on {{site.data.keyword.Bluemix_notm}}.
 2. A Docker container image is build from the code.
-3. The image is pushed to a namespace in {{site.data.keyword.registrylong_notm}}.
+3. The image can pushed be pushed to a local container registry that comes with the cluster or to a namespace in {{site.data.keyword.registrylong_notm}}.
 4. The application is deployed to an {{site.data.keyword.openshiftshort}} cluster by pulling the image.
 5. Users access the application.